What Changes When a Website Is Built for Growth

 The Website Starts Supporting Real Decisions

-When a website is built for growth, it’s designed to help visitors decide.
+A growth-oriented website is designed to help visitors decide.

 That means: